anilgeorge04/anilgeorge04.github.io/opinions/_posts/2020-06-04-data-skepticism.md

 Smoking was advertised as "healthy" for many years.
 That is until [this study](https://en.wikipedia.org/wiki/British_Doctors_Study) that proved a causal relationship between the two correlated events of smoking and lung cancer.

-Remember that just because two events correlate, it does not necessarily mean that one causes the other.
+**tl;dr**: just because two events correlate, it does not necessarily mean that one causes the other.

 For the times when your pattern-matching biases blunt your skepticism,